About The Show

 Small-group discussions following the performance create space to teach students practical ways to ask for and give consent, provide useful strategies for bystander intervention, and lay groundwork for supporting survivors of sexual assault.
 Our educators will work with your student leaders before the performance to create discussion prompts specific to your school culture and provide guidance for leading the conversation with their peers.
 We recommend that facilitated small-group discussions with audience members occur immediately after the show.
 Debriefing sessions following presentation-based programming promote critical thinking, encourage goal setting and action planning, strengthen understanding of the issues, provoke self-reflection, allow students to learn from peers who share different beliefs or experiences, and create a supportive climate where students feel valued and respected to become contributing members of a learning community.
 Engaging students in a follow-up discussion led by their peers will better prepare them to navigate consent and bystander intervention on your campus and beyond.

-Our program can be performed for first-years, upperclass students, athletes, campus leaders, high school juniors and seniors, or any variation thereof.
-We realize that as a performance, we are only on each campus for a relatively short period of time.
-As a result, the presentation is designed to engage and empower audience-members to continue the conversation with each other long after the performance has ended.
-We provide tools and suggestions for different ways to make sure students have gotten consent, especially when alcohol is involved, as well as realistic and applicable ways to be an active bystander, leaving students feeling educated, entertained and empowered to change their campus culture.
-Since our inception in 2010, we have presented to over 20,000 high school and college students, sparking dialogue and encouraging change.
+Our program can be performed for first-years as part of orientation programming, upperclass students, athletes, campus leaders, members of Greek organizations, high school students, and more.
+We realize that as a performance group we are only on each campus for a relatively short period of time, so the presentation is designed to engage and empower audience members to continue the conversation with each other long after the show has ended.
+We provide tools and suggestions for different ways to give and get effective consent, especially when alcohol is involved, as well as realistic strategies for being an active bystander, leaving students feeling educated, entertained, and empowered to positively impact their campus communities.
+Since our inception in 2010, we have presented to over 80,000 high school and college students across the country and around the world, sparking dialogue and encouraging change.